What a Practical Nurse Does

 - How is the employment outlook/trends for this position?

-You can, however, admission to the Practical Nurse program at Dorsey Schools is very competitive and many of our Practical Nurse students have prior experience working in healthcare prior to starting their training in the Practical Nurse program.
+You can, however, admission to the Practical Nurse program at Dorsey Schools is competitive and many of our Practical Nurse students have prior experience working in healthcare prior to starting their training in the Practical Nurse program.

 What type of training is needed?